- Ask your insurer for specifics about your coverage away from home.

 Assuming that you do not have in-network coverage when you’re in another state, there are a few things to keep in mind:

 - Your plan should cover you for emergency care, and should pay a reasonable amount towards the cost of such care.
-And all non-grandfathered health plans are required to limit your cost-sharing (deductible, copays, coinsurance) to the plan’s in-network amounts, even if the emergency room care is out-of-network.
+All non-grandfathered health plans are required to limit your cost-sharing (deductible, copays, coinsurance) to the plan’s in-network amounts, even if the emergency room care is out-of-network.
+And federal rules took effect in 2022 that protect consumers from surprise balance billing in emergency situations.
+That means the out-of-network providers who treat you in the emergency room cannot send you a bill for the portion of their charges that’s above the amount your health plan considers reasonable.

 - There is no standard definition of what constitutes an emergency.
 Insurers can and do dispute the emergency nature of medical care, even if it’s provided in an emergency room.
 If the out-of-network care is not considered an emergency and your health plan doesn’t cover out-of-network care (HMOs and EPOs generally never cover non-emergency out-of-network care), you can expect to have to pay the full cost yourself.
 But you also have the opportunity to appeal an adverse decision that your health insurer makes, so don’t give up just because the initial determination from your insurer is that the situation wasn’t an emergency.